Prince of Granola–don’t you just love that title? And this cover! Please welcome L.A. Sartor as she shares with us about this exciting new release!

 “Writers should write what they know.”
 What does this statement mean to you as an author?

-That’s an interesting way of looking at it!
 Are you a panster or a plotter?
 Do you outline extensively or write your story as you go along?

 What’s your idea of a perfect vacation?